azure-terraform-workshop/terraform-workshop-labs/402-tfe-cli-driven-run/README.md

 1. In the TFE UI, create a new Workspace.
 Click `skip this step` within the **Connect to VCS** section.
 Name the Workspace something unique, such as `tfecli-test-run`.

-2. Still in the TFE UI, within the **Variables** section of your newly created TFE Workspace, create the four neccesary environment variables for TFE to authenticate to Azure (and mark them as `sensitive`):
+2. Still in the TFE UI, within the **Variables** section of your newly created TFE Workspace, create the four necessary environment variables for TFE to authenticate to Azure (and mark them as `sensitive`):

 ```
 ARM_SUBSCRIPTION_ID